Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

     • Endorsing Peer
     • Committing Peer
     However, there is an overlap between endorsing and committing peers, in that endorsing.
 Peers are a special kind of committing peers.
+    Endorsers simulate and endorse transactions
+    Committers verify endorsements and validate transaction results, prior to committing transactions to the blockchain.